kampaitees/Accessing-other-s-systems-using-Socket-Programming/README.md

 ### Commands for creating Sockets and communicate with other systems

-` socket.socket() `
+` socket.socket(socket.AF_INET, socket.SOCK_STREAM) `

+Here we made a socket instance and passed it two parameters.
+The first parameter is AF_INET and the second one is SOCK_STREAM.
+AF_INET refers to the address family ipv4. ipv6 requires something different but we won’t be focusing on it.
+Secondly the SOCK_STREAM means connection oriented TCP protocol.
+Client will connect to a server using this socket.

-Using the above command a socket will be created now we have to bind this socket to an IP address as well as a port number which can be done using
+Using the above command as a socket is created now we have to bind this socket to an IP address as well as a port number which can be done using

 `socket.bind(host, port)`